All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 "The conversation about obesity needs to shift from willpower to biology.
 These medications work because obesity is a neuroendocrine disease, not a character flaw.")
 Dr. Fatima Cody Stanford, MD, MPH, Massachusetts General Hospital

 The doses available are 3 mg, 7 mg, and 14 mg.
 For diabetes, the typical maintenance dose is 7 or 14 mg.
-However, these doses produce less weight loss than the injectable semaglutide doses used for weight management.
+But these doses produce less weight loss than the injectable semaglutide doses used for weight management.

 For more on injectable semaglutide, see our .